mfdezgiro/final_project/README.md

 Includes a module to find domains (using PROSITE) in each query together with the aligned part of the subject sequences <br>
 IMPORTANT NOTE: DOES NOT search domains in proteins NOT present in the results of blastp <br> <br>

 FINAL NOTE: Only one use per project (folder results are created only once).
-If wished to do another analysys, take out:
+If wished to do another analysis, take out:

 	my_multifasta
 	my_query